Mike-McKee/AutomatedBackUp/README.md

 # How to use it...

-## Config File
+## config-example.json file

-Here, the config file is called config-example.json.
-In order to make this work on your local, rename the file to config.json.
+A few things for you to do here:

+1. Rename the file to config.json.
 If you do not do this, AutomatedBackup.py will not be able to determine which files to move and where to move them.
+2. Add your destination path (aka where you want to backup your files to)

 ## Powershell functions